HannaSaffi/Fincent/README.md

-# Backend Engineer Trial Task
+# Fincent

-Welcome to the repository for the Backend Engineer Trial Task!
+Welcome to the repository for Fincent!
 This project is designed to demonstrate the integration of API data fetching, storage, backtesting modules, machine learning predictions, and deployment in a Django-based environment.
 The repository showcases advanced skills in Django development, database management, and deployment.

 ## 🚀 Overview